-- 7.11 Research by Carers UK, Ignored and Invisible, found that carers' top priority was health and social services working together.
-In Carers UK's opinion, better joint working between local social services departments, different local authority departments and other local public authorities, such as health bodies would deliver better and more cohesive support for carers. - 7.12 The House of Commons Research Paper that accompanied the Carers (Equal Opportunities) Bill stated that despite the good intentions of the National Strategy it appeared that the advice concerning health joint working was not being applied and cited the Carers UK Report Missed Opportunities which highlighted that 'boundaries between organisations' that were 'hampering delivering support services which benefit carers' and also pointed to other boundaries problems, commenting that 'time after time carers spoke about the difficulties in arranging care and dealing with an array of agencies which were often disjointed and only able to meet part of their needs'.
+- 7.11 Research by Carers UK, Ignored and Invisible209, found that carers' top priority was health and social services working together.
+In Carers UK's opinion, better joint working between local social services departments, different local authority departments and other local public authorities, such as health bodies would deliver better and more cohesive support for carers. - 7.12 This view is strongly endorsed by the findings of a pilot study by Department of Health,210 involving 25 'Demonstrator Sites' in the period 2009 2011, which suggested that if the NHS were to concentrate on improving its involvement and engagement with carers and other statutory and third sector agencies, that this would have very many benefits, not least preventing carer burn-out / health deterioration and sustaining carers in their caring role.
+The report considered that for the 'relatively modest cost' in developing such arrangements, programmes of this type could be justified as financially sustainable. - 7.13 The House of Commons Research Paper211 that accompanied the Carers (Equal Opportunities) Bill stated that despite the good intentions of the National Strategy212 it appeared that the advice concerning health joint working was not being applied and cited the Carers UK Report Missed Opportunities213 which highlighted that 'boundaries between organisations' that were 'hampering delivering support services which benefit carers' and also pointed to other boundaries problems, commenting that 'time after time carers spoke about the difficulties in arranging care and dealing with an array of agencies which were often disjointed and only able to meet part of their needs'. - 7.14 In Wales, the Carers Strategies (Wales) Measure 2010 places great emphasis on joint working between Local Health Boards and their partner agencies - but this is largely limited to the preparation of their information and support strategies, advising for example (para 3.6):